hypergeek-dev/The-Woke-Implementation-Association/README.md

 ### GitHub Pages

 Github pages was used to deploy the project.

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab .
+  - Under the "Code and automation" section, click on "Pages"
+  - Under "Build and Deployment", select the option "Deploy from a branch" for "Source", and for "Branch", select "main".

 It can be found here: https://hypergeek-dev.github.io/The-Woke-Implementation-Association